GordonCW/cs3245hw/hw1/README.txt

 To avoid the number being too small and underflow, I used log probability.
 Since log is an strictly increasing function, the ordering of probability is preserved and direct comparison of log probability is ok.

+For classifying 'other' language, I observed that for sentence being 'other' language, the probability of the "4-gram" not appearing in our language model is high (about 70%).
+In other words, there are about 70% of "4-gram" in that sentence not being in our model.
+So, I make a threshold that if the test sentence has more than half of the "4-gram" are not in our model, I will classify it as 'other'.

 == Files included with this submission ==

 List the files in your submission here and provide a short 1 line description of each file.
 Make sure your submission's files are named and formatted correctly.

 build_test_LM.py	the code for generating language model and make the prediction eval.py			evaluate the accuracy of the prediction by the language model